Still Room in This World

 I’m sure he was not as amused as I was when I gave him the ol’ learning runaround, the kind that ancient martial arts masters did with their disciples.
-You know what I’m talking about – ‘do this seemingly mundane task a hundred times because it will teach you this vastly more important thing’.
-I can’t say I made a hundred cardboard rings before working with, metal, but…y’ know.
+You know what I’m talking about – do this seemingly mundane task a hundred times because it will teach you this vastly more important thing.
+I can’t say I made a hundred cardboard rings before working with metal like Maurice, but…y’ know.
 Character-building is important.

-After some time going through that – I swear actual things were learned in the process – Maurice finally reached a point where he had made his first pieces out of metal.
-They were awesome – one, a Punisher-style skull, and the other, a lightning bolt pendant that a character in a story he’s writing wears.
+After some time – I swear actual things were learned in the process – Maurice finally reached a point where he made his first pieces out of metal.
+They were awesome – one, a Punisher-style skull, and the other, a lightning bolt pendant that a character in a story he was writing wears.

 It was in that moment that I realized I needed to tell him something I wish somebody would’ve told me: I told him to not stop at being first, ‘cause first doesn’t matter if you stop there.
-We both laughed because this was starting to look like one of those moments where martial arts master tries to push past what’s already been accomplished.
-But from that day on, Maurice has been so willing to not just push beyond what he’s done, but to also pass it on to other kids, as well.
+We both laughed because this was starting to look like one of those moments where the martial arts master tries to push past what has already been accomplished.
+But from that day on, Maurice was so willing to not just push beyond what he’s done, but to also pass it on to other kids, as well.

 ….That sure made teaching the 60 other kids metalsmithing way easier.